JorelAli/CommandAPI/README.md

 So where do we go from here?
 It's simple - we do one feature at a time and release one update for each feature.
 That way, we get more of the new stuff that people want and less of the "absolutely no development is going on".
 This is the current roadmap for the CommandAPI (as of 28th Feb 2021):

-- **CommandAPI v5.10:** PaperSpigot support and deprecations
+- **CommandAPI v5.10:** Paper support and deprecations

-  PaperSpigot have recently announced that they are moving away from the BungeeCord API and it is pretty important that the CommandAPI updates in order to keep up with things.
-Additionally, PaperSpigot have changed their supported Java version to Java 11, from Java 8.
+  Paper have recently announced that they are moving away from the BungeeCord API and it is pretty important that the CommandAPI updates in order to keep up with things.
+Additionally, Paper have changed their supported Java version to Java 11, from Java 8.
 Despite this, to ensure backwards compatibility with older Java versions, the CommandAPI will remain compiled for Java 8.

   Lastly, in this update I want to deprecate a few methods to do with argument suggestions.
 The CommandAPI has a number of ways of populating argument suggestions using constant values, but more often than not this causes expected issues.
 As such, these will be deprecated in this version in favour of the existing lambdas.
 (Don't worry, updating is really really easy!)